Jlevens/FoswikiVagrant/README.md

 Let's start with the Solr plugin installation:

-To do this I mainly followed the steps described in http://foswiki.org/Extensions/SolrPlugin , so here I just added some extra steps that I needed to do.
+To do this I mainly followed the steps described in http://foswiki.org/Extensions/SolrPlugin

 A box called FoswikiVagrantNginx_default_"something".vbox was created when you did "vagrant up", so now you can start to use this VM with login and pasword "vagrant" (if the sesion was aborted, restart the computer and try again!).